iiccsss/iiccsss.github.io/_pages/registration.md

 ### Registration fees

-Participation in the summer school is free of charge; however, in order to confirm your registration, you will be required to pay a deposit of €20, which you will get back at the start of the summer school.
+Participation in the summer school is free of charge; however, in order to confirm your registration, you will be required to pay a deposit of €33, which you will get back at the start of the summer school.
 Reimbursement of the deposit is only possible in case of attendance.
+If you join the conference dinner on Wednesday, the deposit will be used to cover the dinner.

 ### Who can attend?